Dog Care Sheet

 - Distressed breathing

 - Weight loss

 - Presence of fleas, ticks, worms or other parasites

 - Unexpected changes in behavior or normal routine

 Common health issues

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's library of books on dogs and our many private brand items available for the care and happiness of your pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

 Because all dogs are potential carriers of infectious diseases, always wash your hands before and after handling your dog or your dog's accessories to help prevent the potential spread of disease.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or adopting a dog or caring for a dog and should consider not having a dog as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or adopting a dog or caring for a dog and should consider if a dog is the right choice for their family.